Tanishka120120/AI-SOC-AGENT/README.md

 ---

-# Day 1 — Project Setup & Initial Dashboard
+# Part 1 — Project Setup & Initial Dashboard

 ## Work Completed

-The first day focused on setting up the development environment and preparing the basic structure of the project.
+The first part focused on setting up the development environment and preparing the basic structure of the project.

 Tasks completed: